POP3 or IMAP for my email?

 What is POP3?

 POP3 or Post Office Protocol version 3 is a legacy mail protocol which was encouraged in early internet days by most Internet Service Providers (ISPs).
-The reason for this was that ISP infrastructure was often limited (not at HOSTAFRICA) and POP3 helped alleviate some issues.
+The reason for this was that ISP infrastructure was often limited and POP3 helped alleviate some issues.
 Lets take a look at why.

 The downside of POP3

 Essentially, if you were looking for something that would leave zero trace, with little to no accountability, this might be the protocol for you.
-However, for almost every other form of online communication, it may be less than ideal.
+However, for almost every other form of online communication, it is than ideal.